How to Configure Audio Device Priorities in Pipewire / Wireplumber

 Then, restart the wireplumber service with systemctl --user restart wireplumber and this audio device should now be gone – you won’t see it in your sound settings or in your patchbay diagrams.

-For reference, the above is working for pipewire v0.3.56 and wireplumber v0.4.11 on Manjaro Linux.
-I ultimately learned this via the Arch Wiki page for Wireplumber, though at first I got confused about the need to specify an audio device instead of a sink.
+For reference, I’m using pipewire and wireplumber on Manjaro Linux, which is a rolling release distro and tends to stay pretty close to the upstream software releases.
+I ultimately learned how to do this via the Arch Wiki page for Wireplumber, though at first I got confused about the need to specify an audio device instead of a sink.
 That caused me to think this was the wrong solution, and I spun my wheels for more than a week trying other things (e.g, turning the device profile off in pavucontrol) which didn’t work.
+Another handy reference for the wireplumber 0.5 config change update is this migration guide.
+Best of luck with your audio configuration journey!

 Configuring the GNOME Shell Panel with Firefox and Thunderbird Profiles